We do this all the time. Did you get that? I said, “We do this ALL the time?

 How about we try to see a “setback” or “difficulty: for what it really is?
 Something that challenges us to try harder, again and again, until we get it right?
 We will soon come to realize that very few things are permanent.

-You with me?
-Can’t promise I will try the roller blading thing again.
+Are you willing to ask God for help?
+Can’t promise I will try the roller blading thing again since I’m no longer a sprightly young woman.
 But I will continue to learn and grow, despite the challenges I face daily.
 How about you?

-Book your online coaching packages here to work with me.
-It would be my honor to assist you on your path to reaching your highest potential.
+Book your online coaching packages to work with me.
+It would be my honor to assist you on your path to growing to become the person god created you to be.